-While some have returned to the workplace, many offices are still closed.
-This leaves the majority of people still working from home in likely a makeshift office.
-Most people don’t have a set up, dedicated office in their homes, so more and more people are working from their couch, their bed or even laying on the floor with their kids!
+While some have returned to the workplace, many workers are opting to work from home.
+Many people don’t have a set up, dedicated office in their homes, so more and more people are working from their couch, their bed or even laying on the floor with their kids!
 The flexibility has been nice for some, but it’s really been tough on the mind and body.
-Since the stay-at-home orders were issued, we are seeing a surge in neck and back issues.
+Since the beginning of the pandemic, we have seen a surge in neck and back issues.
 Tightness in the neck and back, not to mention a surge is poor posture!

 We’ve outlined some simple quick tricks to help prevent these issues, but if you are experiencing more neck and back pain and not finding relief, we recommend that you come in to see one of our chiropractors for an evaluation.